strblr/pegase/doc/docs/index.md

 > ⚠️ This library is still under development.
 This is a pre-release but some functionalities might still change.

+### Overview

 Pegase is a PEG parser generator for JavaScript and TypeScript.
 It's:

 - **_Inline_**, meaning grammars are directly expressed as [tagged template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals#tagged_templates).
 No generation step, no CLI.
 Pegase works in symbiosis with JS.
 - **_Fast_**.
 Pegase is heavily optimized to be extremely fast while providing an extensive range of features.
 - **_Complete_**.
-Pegase has *everything* you will ever need: an elegant grammar syntax with a lot of flexibility, semantic actions, support for native regexps, error recovery, warnings, AST generation, AST visitors, cut operator, back references, and a lot more.
+Pegase has *everything* you will ever need: an elegant grammar syntax with a lot of flexibility, semantic actions, parametrized rules, support for native regexps, error recovery, warnings, AST generation, AST visitors, cut operator, back references, and a lot more.
 - **_Lightweight_**.
 Pegase is a _zero-dependency_ package, and weights around 8kB gzipped.
 - **_Intuitive_**, in that it lets you express complex grammars and semantic processes in very simple ways.
 You will never feel lost.
 - **_Extensible_**: You can define your own `Parser` subclasses, add plugins, write custom directives, etc.